rgreenblatt/ai_alignment_readings/abstractions/abstractions.md

 _(TODO: maybe better better justify these claims.
-Note sure if ant sentences good/needed)_ This creates the potential for quite a dangerous situation in which there is a smooth transition between dumb deontologist AIs and more intelligent purely expected utility maximizing AIs which deceptively pretend to have deontological properties.
+Note sure if ant sentences good/needed)_ This creates the potential for quite a dangerous situation in which there is a smooth transition between dumb deontologist AIs and more intelligent purely consequentialist AIs which deceptively pretend to have deontological properties.
 Even if the transition isn't smooth, there is still potential for danger.
 When dialing up the intelligence knob (params, training time, etc), noticing a transition region between having deontological